agoering/spice-pinball/docs/othertimedevents.md

 permalink: /docs/othertimedevents/
 ---

-Now we'll see another use of the timed events objects.
+Now let's see how to use timed events and shift registers together.
 Disconnect the green LED from the Arduino, and reconnect the first shift register's data pin to the Arduino's pin 10.